-Painting II is an intermediate study of painting with emphasis on research and development of different styles and techniques.
-Students will create a series of paintings that explore and document a selection of different painting styles.
-Offered Spring.
+Painting II is designed to be an intermediate study of painting with emphasis on research and development of different styles and techniques.
+Students will create a series of six paintings that explore and document a selection of different painting styles.

-Credits: 3 Prerequisites: ART 234 Program: Art and Art Education
+Prerequisites: ART 234.
+Spring.
+Program: Art and Art Education